 Establishing the basics of successful onboarding is critical – but it’s only the beginning of ensuring the new hire is successful.

-Make every effort to immediately communicate mission and vision to your new hires.
-You may want to hold a kick-off luncheon where you explain the history of the company, the larger mission, and your core values.
-Communicate these verbally and visually, and give the new hire a sense of how they play a critical key role in the big-picture story of your business.
-This can help them visualize and get excited, and set them for a productivity- and innovation-focused mindset.
+This can take place in a one-to-one meeting with the manager, with the leadership team, and/or with an onboarding team.
+Communicate these verbally and visually, and give the new hire a sense of how they play a critical key role in the big-picture story of the business.
+This will help them visualize and get excited, and set them up for success.

 Welcome them onto your team.